ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

   ```

 {{% alert title="Note" %}}
 If you are not in the agent directory while installing the service, it is mandatory to add `--pathConfig /home/APIC-agents` to the previous command.
-Otherwise, pathConfig will be automatically set with current directory.
+Otherwise, pathConfig will be automatically set with current directory

+For the service to start correctly, ensure that the variable `CENTRAL_AUTH_PUBLICKEY` and `CENTRAL_AUTH_PRIVATEKEY` are referencing an absolute path to the file.
 {{% /alert %}}

 * Start